sachinNishalka/Flash-Chat-App/README.md

 23. create a varibale called firebase user called logged in user and assign the user to that logged in user
 24. wrap the entire thing in a try and a catch block
 25. trigger the method when the state is initialized
+26. to enable this loggin in method go to the firebase console
+27. go to the develop section
+28. click on the authentication section
+29. create a sing in method
+30. enable email password sign in
+31. happy hacking test the app! 😊